facebook

 Looking for an autism diagnosis?
 ABA Centers of America now offers thorough autism screening, autism testing, and autism diagnosis.

-If you’ve noticed that your child has been having trouble adapting to social situations or their communication skills are not the same as those of other children, you might wonder if your child has autism.
+If you’ve noticed that your child has trouble adapting to social situations or their communication skills are not the same as those of other children, you might wonder if your child has autism.
 Because autism can be experienced differently by different people, it can be difficult for you to know what’s going on.
-For this reason, you might be asking yourself: “How is autism diagnosed?”
+For this reason, you might ask yourself, “How is autism diagnosed?”

-Maybe you’ve done a bit of online research, but you still aren’t sure about how you can help your child.
-It can be confusing because there are so many different steps involved, such as autism screening, testing, and diagnosis.
+Maybe you’ve done some online research but still aren’t sure how to help your child.
+It can be confusing because many steps include autism screening, testing, and diagnosis.

-There are different early signs of autism that can help you determine whether you need to take the next steps toward autism testing, screening, and diagnosis.
+Early signs of autism can help you determine whether you need to take the next steps toward autism testing, screening, and diagnosis.
 These signs that may be exhibited in your child’s behavior include:

 • Not smiling when expected